open-education-hub/operating-systems/content/chapters/io/lab/content/remote-io.md

 Remember [file handlers](./file-handlers.md)?
 You should.
 File handlers are objects with which we can interact with files.
-In a similar way, sockets are handlers for that provide an abstraction for a connection to another process, running either on a remote machine or on the same host.
+In a similar way, sockets are handlers that provide an abstraction for a connection to another process, running either on a remote machine or on the same host.

 ### Sender and Receiver